Quick Summary

 - Willingness to memorize formulas and processes

-This trips up a lot of people.
+This tends to trip up a lot of people.
 The PMP is more prestigious, but CAPM might be the smarter move for your career stage.

 - Project Coordinator roles ($50-65K)